 Natalie Gordon, Ph.D., is a Consultant at DOAR.
 She conducts jury research and provides strategic analysis for clients in support of civil and criminal cases.
 Natalie has contributed to matters such as In Re: National Prescription Opioid Litigation, U.S. v Boustani, U.S. v Calk, U.S. v Gatto, U.S. v Middendorf, Ambac v.
-Countrywide, Irving H Picard v RAR Entrepreneurial Fund Ltd et al, Frank Darabont and CAA v.
-AMC Network Entertainment, and Tinder v.
-Match.
+Countrywide, Irving H Picard v RAR Entrepreneurial Fund Ltd et al, and Frank Darabont and CAA v.
+AMC Network Entertainment.

 Natalie holds a Ph.D. in psychology and law with a dual specialization in basic and applied social psychology from John Jay College of Criminal Justice.
 She also holds a Bachelor of Arts degree in psychology and philosophy from the University of California, Santa Barbara, and a Master’s degree in experimental psychology from the University of Colorado.